Curriculum Course Home

 Programming level: Level 1 (Card Coding), with Level 0 for Session 1

-G3S1 — Block Builders
+Semester 1 — Block Builders

 Goal: Students make the jump to app-based programming using EdBlocks.
 They consolidate barcode knowledge quickly (accessible to new students) and spend the bulk of the class learning to drive precisely, turn, and navigate a maze.